elifgazioglu/sql-query-examples/README.md

-﻿#SQL query examples for NORTHWIND database
+# SQL query examples for NORTHWIND database..

+## Queries

 1.Write a query to get Product name and quantity.